exercism/csharp/exercises/concept/numbers/.meta/design.md

 The Concepts this exercise unlocks are:

-- `numbers`: know of the existence of the two most commonly used number types, `int` and `double`; understand that the former represents whole numbers, and the latter floating-point numbers; now of basic operators such as multiplication and comparison; know how to convert from one numeric type to another; know what implicit and explicit conversions are.
+- `numbers`: know of the existence of the two most commonly used number types, `int` and `double`; understand that the former represents whole numbers, and the latter floating-point numbers; know of basic operators such as multiplication, comparison and equality; know how to convert from one numeric type to another; know what implicit and explicit conversions are.
 - `conditionals`: know how to conditionally execute code using an `if` statement.

 ## Prequisites